saimon24/getstream-chat/README.md

 ## Preview

-You can find a running version of this app here: `https://sweet-pie-0c1164.netlify.app/`
+You can find a running version of this app here: [Angular Stream Chat](https://sweet-pie-0c1164.netlify.app/)

 Preview of the login: